 Founded by William Kirk in 2012, GameCloud is an online games media outlet based in Perth, Western Australia.

-With a team of more than twenty volunteers now, GameCloud has continued to grow over the years with hundreds of articles published annually, long-lasting partnerships with organisations in the industry, and the support of thousands of dedicated followers across social media.
-Despite this growth, however, we’ve embraced a strict not-for-profit policy.
+With a team of now more than twenty volunteers, GameCloud has continued to grow over the years with hundreds of articles published annually, long-lasting partnerships with organisations in the industry, and the support of thousands of dedicated followers across social media.
+Despite this growth, however, we continue to uphold a not-for-profit policy.

 About Our Reviews

-For a long time, we’ve felt that assigning numerical scores to our reviews has hindered our ability to deliver accurate recommendations.
+For a long time we’ve felt that assigning numerical scores to our reviews has hindered our ability to deliver accurate recommendations.
 As such, in 2016, we chose to retire this process in favour of a more flexible system.
-As reviewers, it is our job to tell you whether or not you should consider purchasing a game—but with so many different genres and audiences (not to mention experiences that continue to evolve over time), assigning a single value at the bottom just started to feel trivial and misrepresentative of what we were actually saying.
-Gaming has evolved, and we had to also.
+As reviewers, it’s our job to tell you whether or not you should consider purchasing a game—but with so many different genres and audiences (not to mention experiences that continue to evolve over time), assigning a single value at the bottom just started to feel trivial and misrepresentative of what we were actually saying.
+Gaming has evolved, so we have as well.

 If you would like to speak with our editorial team, please fill out the form below and we will endeavour to get back to you as soon as possible.
 Alternatively, if you would prefer to contact us directly, please email: email@example.com